natliblux/browsertrix-api-client/README.md

 Once the connection to the server has been established and the user logged in using the given credentials, `browsertrix-api-client` will take care of authenticating each request in a transparent manner (using the authentication token received from the server).
 If an API session is timed out, the client will automatically re-establish the connection so you can keep on using the same `BrowsertrixClient` as long as you like.

 ### Filtering
 While the Browsertrix Cloud API does not support filtered requests for the moment, `browsertrix-api-client` is able to filter lists returned by the API on the client side.
-An example is shown below.
+An example is shown below, for filtering all crawls within a given collection that are completed successfully since 30 days ago:

 ```java
 CrawlFilter filter = new CrawlFilter();